syncfusion-content/javascript-docs/js/bootstraptheme.md

 ![](bootstraptheme_images\bootstraptheme_img1.png)

-> **Note**: Apart from the default bootstrap theme, All the Essential JavaScript components are provided with built-in **responsive support**, so that it will adjust automatically based on the browser viewport.
+N> Apart from the default bootstrap theme, All the Essential JavaScript components are provided with built-in **responsive support**, so that it will adjust automatically based on the browser viewport.
-> Setting width of any of the Syncfusion components to 100% is simply enough to make it responsive.
+N> Setting width of any of the Syncfusion components to 100% is simply enough to make it responsive.
 Including **ej.responsive.css** file will make some components like menu, dialog, schedule to change their appearances accordingly in mobile devices.
-> To render the grid control appropriately in mobile devices, **ejgrid.responsive.css** file needs to be referred separately along with the other css and script file references.
+N> To render the grid control appropriately in mobile devices, **ejgrid.responsive.css** file needs to be referred separately along with the other css and script file references.